Integrating The SSL Store Certificate Authority with PAM360

 Now, in the PAM360 interface, follow the below steps to add ClouDNS to SSL Store CA:

-- Navigate to Certificates >> SSL Store and click Manage from the right most corner.
+- Navigate to Certificates >> SSL Store and click Manage at the top-right corner of the page.

 - Switch to the DNS tab and click Add.